Measurement of the lifetime and $\Lambda$ separation energy of $^{3}_{\Lambda}\mathrm H$: The ALICE Collaboration

+The \hyp lifetime is extracted by analysing the proper decay length spectrum shown in Fig.~\ref{fig:final}.
 The sample of \antihyp and \hyp candidates is divided into nine $\ct = ML/p$ intervals, where $c$ is the speed of light, $t$ is the proper time of the candidate, $M$ is the mass of the candidate, $L$ is the decay distance, and $p$ is the reconstructed momentum.
 The BDT training and threshold optimisation is repeated for each \ct interval.
-The candidates that pass the BDT selection are used to populate the invariant-mass distribution, as shown in Fig.~\ref{fig:sig_extr}.
+The candidates that pass the BDT selection are used to populate the invariant-mass ($m=\sqrt{(E_\pi+E_{\Hee})^2-|\vec{p}_{\pi}+\vec{p}_{\Hee}|^2}$) distributions, as shown in Appendix~\ref{suppmat}.
 An unbinned maximum-likelihood fit is performed on the invariant-mass distribution using a Kernel Density Estimator (KDE) function~\cite{Cranmer:2000du, Verkerke:2003ir}, constructed using the MC sample to describe the signal and a linear function to describe the background.
-An example is shown in Fig.~\ref{fig:sig_extr}.
+The distributions obtained in the nine \ct intervals can be found in Appendix~\ref{suppmat}.
 The KDE is used to model the non-Gaussian behaviour of the signal shape observed in the simulation by means of a superposition of Gaussian functions.
-The widths of the Gaussian functions are determined with an adaptive procedure that takes into account the local density of the signal in the MC.
+The widths of the Gaussian functions are determined with an adaptive procedure that takes into account the local density of the signal in the MC sample.
+The yield in each \ct interval is obtained from the fit to the invariant-mass spectrum.
+The fitted signal is corrected for the reconstruction and selection efficiency, and for the acceptance of the ALICE detector.
+While the interactions of the daughter particles are correctly reproduced by \textsc{Geant4}~\cite{ALICE:2022zuz} and therefore naturally accounted in the efficiency determination, the interaction of the \hyp and \antihyp requires a dedicated treatment.
+According to Ref.~\cite{Evlanov:1998py}, the expected absorption cross section of \hyp due to the inelastic interactions in the ALICE detector material is about 1.5 times that of \antiHee ($\mathrm{\sigma_{inel}^{\antiHee}}$).
+This value is used for simulating the passage of \hyp in the detector and evaluating the effect on the reconstruction efficiency.
+Different corrections have been applied for \hyp and \antihyp according to their expected cross sections.
+The typical total efficiency (including acceptance, reconstruction, and selection) is around 15\% while the absorption probability of \hyp due to the inelastic interactions in the ALICE detector material is of the order of a few percent.
+The obtained spectrum is fitted with an exponential function as shown in the left panel of Fig.~\ref{fig:final}.
+The fit is performed by using the integral of the function in each bin to account for the variable widths of the \ct intervals.